sguntu4/ece464_p0/README.md

     Guidelines on how to format the NetList and the input.txt files
 ### 2.1 NetList:
     # Comments are not read by the program
+    # No two INPUT, OUTPUT, or GATE calls must be in a single "line of code"
     # VAR_NAME is the name of the variable you want to name that variable
     # LOGIC can be substituted with "AND", "NAND", "OR", "NOR", "XOR", or "XNOR"
     INPUT(VAR_NAME0)